 e.g. for the api-gateway running on the namespace "my-namespace":

 A useful tool that can be used to track system performances is Grafana.
 For the cluster handled by Mia Platform, a series of dashboards has been setup to be ready to use for testing purposes.

 Connecting to Grafana

 First, you have to connect to https://grafana.mia-platform.eu Here you will be able to visualize CPU and memory usage for each microservice during your tests.

 Once you started a test, you can use Grafana dashboards to monitor the advancement of the test and report your results.

-Please notice the execution of a test, in order to be considered valid for the inference of requests and limits, should be long enough for cpu and memory usage to have reached a stable situation, a plateau.
+Please keep in mind that the execution of a test should be long enough for cpu and memory usage to have reached a stable situation / a plateau, in order to be considered valid for the inference of requests and limits.